-Defining the unemployment rate is more difficult than you would expect with different “levels” of Unemployment based on how long you have been unemployed and whether you have actually been looking for a job or not.
+But defining the unemployment rate is more difficult than you would expect with different “levels” of Unemployment based on how long you have been unemployed and whether you have actually been looking for a job or not.
 The government has 6 different classifications of Unemployment from U-1 to U-6.

 See What is U-6 Unemployment? for more details.

-Employment vs. Recessions
+Historical Employment Levels During Recessions

-In this chart we can see the historical employment figures from 1939 through the present.
+In this chart we can see the historical employment data from 1939 through the present.
 But in addition to the number of jobs we can also see the recessions shaded blue as per the official description of a “recession” by the National Bureau of Economic Research (NBER).
 As you would expect, recessions correspond pretty well to the declines in employment (i.e. increased Unemployment) especially since unemployment is one of the factors NBER uses to determine whether there is an official recession.
 Although there are periods that are classified as official recessions where the number of people that are employed has not fallen significantly.

 The NBER does not define a recession in terms of two consecutive quarters of decline in real GDP as some organizations do.
 Instead, they define a recession as “a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales”.
 So even if GDP or employment don’t decline but other factors do, NBER can still classify it as a recession.
 Also they measure a “cycle” from peak to trough.
 When these factors start declining they say the recession started and when it starts rising again they say it ended.
 Even though times may still be fairly good when it starts declining and they may still be fairly bad when it starts rising.
 Also if you look at the two periods during the early 1980’s with a small break in between you will see that it was probably a recession during the whole period and it never really recovered in between.

 One thing we can see from the chart is that the recent employment drop was one of the steepest declines since 1939 and had one of the longest duration recessions during that period (unless we consider the entire period from January 1980 until November 1982 as a recession).
+Supposedly, according to official calculations there was a brief period between the two recessions… in actuality there really wasn’t much recovery during that period and employment was basically flat.

 Historical Employment Data: How Many People are Employed?